NBA Rumors: Brooklyn Nets Could Trade Jeremy Lin To Orlando Magic, Reports ‘New York Post’

 Trading Lin makes sense for the Nets as it will enable D’Angelo Russell and Spencer Dinwiddie to have more playing time next season.
 Also, sending him to a team who is currently in dire need of a backcourt boost could give them a future draft pick in return.
 As Lewis noted, the Orlando is a “logical landing spot” for Lin.

 The Magic recently hired Steve Clifford as their new head coach.
-Clifford and Jeremy Lin worked together in the Charlotte Hornets for one year where the Asian-American guard showed an impressive performance serving as the primary back up for Kemba Walker.
+Clifford and Jeremy Lin worked together in the Charlotte Hornets for one year where the Asian-American guard showed an impressive performance serving as the primary backup for Kemba Walker.
 Clifford could give Lin the same role in Orlando, especially when they succeed to acquire Isaiah Thomas in the free agency market.